|

 lapped it up and gave Robin Hood: Prince of Thieves extraordinary

 returns at the box office regardless of all these issues.
-The orchestral
+The ambitious

-overshadowed by the very obvious and surprisingly effective use of
+overshadowed at the outset by the very obvious and surprisingly

-several parts of James Horner's Willow during the film's immense
+effective use of several parts of James Horner's Willow during

-symphonically could compare with his collaboration with Bryan Adams for
+he accomplished symphonically could compare with his collaboration with

-contribution offered a few singular highlights in context, the
+Thieves offered a few singular highlights in context, the composer's

-composer's music was absolutely butchered in post-production, chopped to
+music was absolutely butchered by editors in post-production, chopped to

 pieces and rearranged in decent but nagging, unnatural placements